robert-westenberger/knowledgebase/computer-science/integer-representations.md

 #### Integral Data Types
 * C integral data types ( char, short, int, long, signed and unsigned) have different minimum and maximum allocatable bytes (dependent on whether its compiled on 32 or 64 bit machines).

-#### Unsigned Encodings
+##### Unsigned Encodings
-* Binary unsigned encodings

 * An integer can be encoded as a bit vector.
 The below equation (binary to unsigned) maps strings of zeros and ones of length *w* to nonnegative integers..
   $$B2U_{w}(\overrightarrow{x})\doteq\sum_{i=0}^{w-1}x_12^i$$

 For example...

   $B2U_{4}([0101])$ = 0 * 2^3^ + 1 * 2^2^ + 0 * 2^1^ + 1 * 2^0^ =  5

 * The smallest possible value of *w* bits would be all 0s and the greatest would be all 1s. (denoted as $UMax_w$).
 Using a 4-bit representation as an example
   $$UMax_4=B2U_{4}([1111])=2^4-1=15$$

+##### Two's-Complement Encodings
+* The most common representation of signed numbers.
+It is defined as interpreting the most significant bit of a particular word to have negative weight.
+* The definition of two's-complement encoding for a particular bit vector
+$$B2T_w()$$